 Whole fruits and chopped vegetables are an easy, healthy snack to eat out of hand, but when your coworkers are unwrapping your favorite candy bar, it’s no fun crunching on celery or an apple.
 Try keeping a stash of candy bar alternatives in your desk, like homemade protein bars, Nutrilite™ Wellness Bars or XS™ Energy Bars.

 The variety of flavors should help fill that need for something sweet and chewy and make it easier to say no to the Halloween bounty.
-Here’s how one variety compares to a popular chocolate bar filled with nuts, caramel and nougat that tempts you at every grocery store checkout aisle:
+Here’s how one variety compares to a popular chocolate bar filled with nuts, caramel and nougat that tempts you at every grocery store checkout aisle and vending machine:

 Nutrilite Coconut Almond Wellness Bar: